 The Jury Is In.
 The Legal Cost of a Fall on the Job

 Construction work is dangerous.
 More injuries occur in the construction trade than any other profession.
-And the most common injury to occur on a construction job are falls.
-The legal costs for non-compliance can be substantial.
+And the most common injury to occur on a construction jobsite are falls.

 If there is inadequate or no fall protection in place and a worker is severely injured in a fall, OSHA will fine the contractor $156,259 per finding.
 Bump that up to $500,000 if the fall results in death.